 Exams are mainly used to test your knowledge across the length of a course/module.
 During an in-person exam, students complete a time-limited form of assessment under the same conditions on a specific date and time, and at a specified venue.

 Exams can vary in question types from essay-based to multiple choice.
-They can also be used for performance-based courses as in music and languages, and competency-based courses such as OCSEs in clinical practice.
+They can also be used for performance-based courses such as music or languages, and competency-based courses such as OCSEs in clinical practice.

-An online exam is a time restricted exam where most aspects of the assessment process, design, student production, submission and marking/feedback are conducted online.
+An online exam is a time-restricted exam where most aspects of the assessment process, design, student production, submission and marking/feedback are conducted online.
 These exams, in general, are held remotely but some are held in-person in a traditional exam hall.

 What format will my exam be in?

-The information below may vary according to the module and programme you are taking, and will be confirmed by your department/faculty in advance.
-The format of your online exams is likely to be one of the following:
+The information below may vary according to the module and programme you are taking and will be confirmed by your department/faculty in advance.
+The format of your remote online exams is likely to be one of the following: